PoojaSinha8809/Practical-Application-Module-5/README.md

 It is observed that driver who visited bar more than once in a month, with no kid as passenger, occupation other than farming, fishing and forestry and above age 25 has most desirable chance to accept the bar coupon.
 Althought the acceptance rate for Bar Coupon in that condition is 5.8% of total count of Bar Coupon available.
 It is also observed that the driver who visited Bar less than once in a month, had Kid as passenger, unemployed and below age 25 has higher chance to reject the Bar Coupon

-# Extended invetsigation and Findings
+# Extended Investigation and Findings
 In the further investigation on "Coffee House" coupon, It is observed that driver who visited coffee house more than once in a month, with no snowy weather, with occupation other than farming, fishing and forestry and above age 21 has highest chance to accept the coffee House Coupon.
 In this case the acceptance rate for Coffee House coupon is 21% of total count of Coffee House available.
-It is also noticed that driver who visited coffee house less thans once, weather is Snowy, unemployed and  below age 21 has higher change to reject the Coffee House Coupon.
+It is also noticed that driver who visited coffee house less thans once, weather is Snowy,and  below age 21 has .

 The Jupyter Notebook with details on investigation and findings can be find  here: https://github.com/PoojaSinha8809/Practical-Application-Module-5/blob/main/prompt.ipynb

-# Action item and recommendation
+# Action Ttem and Recommendation
 The next action step is to analyze the data identify the customer acceptance criteria for other group of coupon to find the condition when Coupon was accepted and rejected by Driver.